Struggling to Parent during the Pandemic? Ask for Help!

 In our previous Blog, Five Things Dads Should Do in 2021 we focused on positive attributes that would help you be the best parents for your children.
 Today we share our love for fathers, recognizing their work and sacrifices during this time and encouraging dads to do something historically men aren’t known for: practice self-care.
 It all starts with one of the hardest things for a father to do: ASK FOR HELP!

 There is a reason that flight attendants instruct travelers to secure their own oxygen mask before helping others in the event of an emergency.
 You cannot help anyone else before you help yourself, especially minors.
-This logic should be applied to all aspects of life in the sense that parents need to ensure their basic needs, such as food, housing and healthcare, are met before they can provide the same solutions for their children.
+This logic should be applied to all aspects of life.
+Parents need to ensure their basic needs, (such as food, housing and healthcare) are met before they can provide the same for their children.